Specialist Leaders of Education (SLEs)

 Katherine Turley Specialism: PRIMARY HISTORY

 Katherine is the History lead for the LEAP Federation.
-She recently updated the LEAP Federation History and Geography curriculum so it reflects the enquiry based process.
-Katherine is working with LEAP leaders to successfully implement and embed the updated curriculum across the federation.
+Katherine works with LEAP leaders to successfully implement and embed the updated curriculum across the federation.
+The LEAP History curriculum has been handwritten by Katherine and reflects the communities we serve.
 Katherine studied the humanities at university and takes a keen interest in the subjects in her personal life.
 She recently secured a Gold Standard for the Historical Association's Quality Mark for all three LEAP schools.
 Katherine is also an Assistant Headteacher at Mandeville School.

 Katherine has expertise in: